 GCU Students' Association, as a Scottish charity, must comply with charity law and other laws, such as electoral law.
-This means that affiliated clubs and societies must follow our rules (Constitution), work within our charitable purposes and our policies.
+This means that affiliated clubs and societies must follow our rules, work within our charitable purposes and our policies.

-The OSCR Guidance: Charities and campaigning on political issues (May, 2015) says the Students' Association can campaign on political issues if:
+The OSCR Guidance: Campaigning on political issues FAQs (October, 2017) says the Students' Association can campaign on political issues if:

-Our purposes state that our activities (and therefore our resources) are for our members, who are in the main students at Glasgow Caledonian University, and therefore we must only campaign on issues that affect GCU 'students as students'.
-For instance, we can take a position for or against a change in policy or legislation if it affects 'students as students' but not if it affects sudents because they are people in the community like everyone else.
-We cannot provide money to support campaigns on an issue we cannot campaign on ourselves.
+Our members are GCU students and staff and our Life and Honorary Life members.
+We can undertake political campaigning, for example taking a position for or against a change in policy or legislation when it affects our members, ie it affects current or future GCU 'students as students' but not if it affects students because they are people in the community like everyone else.
+We cannot provide money to support campaigns on an issue that we cannot campaign on ourselves.

 Student Media Groups

 The Student Media Groups pay an important role in facilitating debate amongst GCU students.
-Any issue can be reported and debated within student media (provided the material complies with legal requirements, such as defamation law), however it is important to ensure that all debates are facilitated in a politically-neutral manner, ie fair and balanced way.
+Any issue can be reported on and debated within student media (provided the material complies with legal requirements, such as defamation law), however it is important to ensure that all debates are facilitated in a politically-neutral manner, ie fair and balanced way.
 Student media groups can communicate the outcome of meetings and positions in a standard, consistent and balanced manner, which does not stray into campaigning.
-Student media groups can can campaign on issues that affect 'students as students' but it cannot (even if editorially independent), campaign on an issue that does not affect 'students as students'.

 Affiliated Clubs and Societies